Vooshh/Vooshh/README.md

 - 👋 Hi, I’m @Vooshh
 - 👀 I’m interested in learning web development but I am currently banging my head against the various methods, technologies, stacks, languages, you know... all that choice.
-- 🌱 I’m currently learning that I am not great at staying focused.
-Maybe I need to write a list.
-- 💞️ I’m looking to collaborate on Static Site Generation, Navigation and Design.

 - 📫 How to reach me HoppetyVoosh@gmail.com